Inoue, Kono to meet for super flyweight title | The Japan Times

-An unbeaten right-handed boxer, Inoue will take on a Japanese challenger for the first time since obtaining his belt in April of 2014.
+An unbeaten right-handed boxer, Inoue will take on a Japanese challenger for the first time since winning his belt in April of 2014.

 Kono lost his WBA super flyweight title as he fell to Luis Concepcion of Panama in a decision in late August.
-The 35-year-old boxer, dubbed “the Tough Boy,” said at a Tokyo news conference that retirement crossed his mind after he was knocked from the world champion spot, but that he regained his motivation when he received the offer to fight Inoue.
+The 35-year-old boxer, dubbed “the Tough Boy,” said at a Tokyo news conference that retirement crossed his mind after he was knocked from the world champion’s perch, but that he regained his motivation when he received the offer to fight Inoue.

 While Inoue will be favored in the match, Kono said he likes his chances against the 23-year-old rising star, as long as he’s in peak physical condition.